Skip to content

 Which means they are worth comparing.

 That’s where I come in.
 As I always say, this is just one dude’s take.
-But I am someone who’s used both of these golf launch monitors extensively.
+But I am someone who’s used both of these Garmin launch monitors extensively.
 I’ll give you my straight-up thoughts and a zero-to-five grading scale in 10 categories with the hope that this may help you make a more informed purchasing decision.

 Garmin R50 vs R10 Golf Launch Monitor Price